Program Policies

 Students as Administrative Staff, Clinical Staff or Instructional Faculty during Pre-Clinical and Clinical Experiences (A3.04, A3.05a-b, A3.15e)

 Students are neither required nor permitted to work for the program.
-The program will not utilize students in place of administrative staff, clinical staff, or as instructional faculty during the pre-clinical or clinical phases of student training.
+The program will not utilize students in place of administrative staff, clinical staff, or instructional faculty during the pre-clinical or clinical phases of student training.
 Lectures, structured clinical experience, and overall instruction are the responsibility of the faculty and not students.
-This policy will be reviewed with all students, instructional faculty, and clinical preceptors on a yearly basis.
-Acknowledgement of this policy will be demonstrated through the signed MSPA Program Student Acknowledgement and Agreement, Didactic Instructional Faculty Agreement, and Clinical Site Visit forms.
+This policy will be reviewed with all students, faculty, and clinical preceptors.

 Students Providing or Soliciting Clinical Sites and/or Preceptors (A3.03)

 Students are not required to provide or solicit clinical sites or preceptors.
-The MSPA program will coordinate all clinical sites and preceptors for program required rotations.
+The MSPA program will coordinate all clinical sites and preceptors for program-required rotations.
 Coordinating clinical practice experiences involves identifying, contacting, and evaluating sites and preceptors for suitability as a required or elective rotation experience.
-Students may make suggestion to principal faculty for sites and preceptors but are not required to do so.
+Students may make suggestions to principal faculty for sites and preceptors but are not required to do so.
 Student suggested sites and preceptors will be reviewed, evaluated, and approved for educational suitability by the program.

 Student Grievances (Academic, Discrimination, Harassment) Policies (A3.15f-g)